woroko/TUNIBot/rasaintentit/data/tunintentit3.md

 - Which classroom is [Usean muuttujan differentiaalilaskenta](course)
 - What is the classroom for [Applied and Effective Project Management, Leadership and Communication - (Tampere Summer School)](course)
 - Which room is [Introduction to Academic English / RPL (näyttökoe)](course)
-- I'd like to find [Introduction to Corporate Social Responsibility(course)
+- I'd like to find [Introduction to Corporate Social Responsibility](course)
 - Where can I find [Study Skills - Basics of Information Literacy](course)
 - [Saksa IV](course) place
 - [Kaupunkien maankäytön pelikenttä](course) where